-Luxury jewellery faced a very unfavourable scenario during 2020 as the COVID-19 pandemic led to sales dropping substantially over the course of the year.
-The main negative influence on category sales was the unavailability of the leading store-based retail channels for luxury jewellery during the quarantine lockdown that was in place between the middle of March and the middle of May.
+Luxury jewellery faced a very unfavourable scenario at the beginning of the pandemic as sales dropped substantially over the course of 2020.
+The main negative influence on category sales was the unavailability of the leading store-based retail channels for luxury jewellery during the lockdown that was in place between the middle of March and the middle of May.

-Another important strategy that emerged over the course of 2020 as luxury jewellery brands sought to boost sales in the face of falling demand due to the COVID-19 pandemic was to link sales of products in the category to various brand -related privileges.
-These privileges generally consisted in access to exclusive, often limited edition products sold in various other categories of luxury goods under the same brand.
+Another important strategy that emerged since the onset of the pandemic as luxury jewellery brands sought to boost sales in the face of falling demand was to link sales of products in the category to various brand-related privileges.
+These privileges generally consisted of access to exclusive, often limited-edition products sold in various other categories of luxury goods under the same brand.

 At the end of the review period, many Thai consumers remained extremely reluctant to purchase luxury jewellery via e-commerce.
 This was mainly due to the risk of unwittingly purchasing fake and counterfeit items, but also due to the perceived risk of online payment fraud and the lack of confidence in delivery services.

-The unique exigencies of the COVID-19 pandemic led many of the leading players in luxury goods to focus more on their online operations during 2020.
-Consumers meanwhile became less reluctant to purchase luxury jewellery online over the course of the year.
+The unique exigencies of the COVID-19 pandemic have led many of the leading players in luxury goods to focus more on their online operations.
+Consumers meanwhile became less reluctant to purchase luxury jewellery online over the course of the pandemic.